dpplweb/dppl-content/_posts/roberta/0811-01-01-grand-funded-projects.md

 **Annual Per Capita Grant**

-Every year the library applies for a state grant based on population size.
+Every October we apply for a state grant based on our population size.
 The board and staff decide each year to which special projects these funds will be devoted.

 In 2013 we were awarded $59,977.76, which was spent on an e-resources marketing campaign, an Early Literacy Internship, digitization of library materials, the first stage of our Early Learning Center and replacing CD shelving on the third floor.

+In past years the Per Capita Grant has been used for the library newsletter, portable scanning equipment, filming select library programs for local cable, translating services, and staff training.

 **2013 Back to the Books - $4,000**